ksu-is/Discord-Study-Bot/projectroadmap.md

 - [x] Get and Run code for porject

 # Sprint 2
-- [x] Atleast 6 commits to repository -- curently 6
+- [] Atleast 6 commits to repository -- curently 4
 - [x] Add useful comments to comits.